 Bethel UMC Food Pantry – Midland – 2nd Saturday of each month – 8am-11am

 Cupboard of Love Food Pantry – Westford UMC – Concord – drive-thru pantry on Saturdays from 9am-12pm or 1st 25 families

 Mobile Food Pantry

-A Mobile Food Pantry is a great way to provide a large number of families with food in just a few hours.
-Through our partnership with Second Harvest Food Bank of Metrolina and sponsorships from local churches, businesses, and organizations, a truck full of food goes directly into neighborhoods with high food insecurity.
+A Mobile Food Pantry is a great way to supplement your family’s nutritional needs.
+Through our partnership with Second Harvest Food Bank of Metrolina and sponsorships from local churches, businesses, and organizations, a truck full of food comes to distribution sites close to neighborhoods with high food insecurity.
 These are drive through events.
 No appointments or documentation are needed.
 Please come only during the stated hours.

 An evening meal is provided and served by a variety of Kannapolis area churches, businesses, and civic organizations.
-A short devotion is offered at 5:55 p.m., and the meal is served promptly at 6:00 p.m.
 All are welcome.
 No questions are asked and no forms to fill out.
-You and your family are invited to join us for a free meal and fellowship Monday through Thursday, at the following locations from 5:00pm – 5:30pm:
+You and your family are invited to join us for a free take-out meal at the following locations from 5:00pm – 5:30pm: